Medicare Coverage for Skilled Nursing: How It Works After a Hospital Stay

 -

-Get documentation: Ensure your hospital stay qualifies as “inpatient” — not just “under observation.”
+Get documentation: Ensure your hospital stay qualifies as "inpatient" and not just "under observation."
+Ask the hospital staff directly about your admission status.

 -

-Ask the facility: Confirm the nursing facility is Medicare-certified.
+Ask the facility: Confirm the nursing facility is Medicare-certified before you transfer.

 -

-Track your days: Keep count of how many days you’ve used in a benefit period.
+Track your days: Keep count of how many days you’ve used in a benefit period so you’re not surprised by the copay kicking in on day 21.

 -

-Talk to an agent: A licensed Medicare advisor can help you understand your coverage or look at Medigap options to reduce costs.
+Talk to an agent: A licensed Medicare advisor can help you understand your coverage or compare Medigap options to reduce costs.

 Final Thoughts

-Medicare does provide skilled nursing coverage — but only under narrow conditions and for a limited time.
-It’s critical to understand the rules so you’re not caught off guard by high out-of-pocket costs.
-If you’re unsure about your eligibility or want to compare plans that offer better post-hospital coverage, consider speaking with a licensed Medicare agent.
+Medicare does provide skilled nursing coverage, but only under narrow conditions and for a limited time.
+Understanding the rules before you need the care makes all the difference.
+If you’re unsure about your eligibility or want to compare plans that offer better post-hospital coverage, consider speaking with a licensed Medicare agent who can walk you through your options.